The Hidden Power of Everyday Tasks

 Essential skills to achieve your goals

-We ask for them every day, even every hour, in all aspects of life: at school, at work, and in personal life.
+We use them every day, even every hour, in all aspects of life: at school, at work, and in our personal lives.

 When we lack these essential skills

-When we lack them, acting in an intentionally thoughtful, controlled and organized manner becomes a challenge, making the realization of our projects more complex.
+When they fail us, acting in an intentionally thoughtful, controlled and organized manner becomes a challenge, making it more complex to achieve our goals.

 This is why experts consider these abilities essential and call them the biological foundations of learning.